mzabarovsky/probability-n-points-semicircle-problem/README.md

-# semicircle_points_probability
+# probability n points semicircle problem
-script solves a problem of probability N points lying on the same semicircle
+script computes a probability that n points on a circle are in one semicircle